 The Art and Science of Low-Carbohydrate Performance by Stephen Phinney and Jeff Volek.

-Do you have any suggestions on how to improve this page about keto diets?
+Do you have any suggestions on how to improve this page about ketogenic diets?
 Anything that is unclear or wrong?
 Any important information missing?
 Please let us know in the comments below.

 - New England Journal of Medicine 2008: Weight loss with a low-carbohydrate, mediterranean, or low-fat diet

-Similar results have been found in meta-analyses of all studies, for example this recent analysis:
+Similar results have been found in meta-analyses of all studies, for example this one:

 There are three different ketones, or “ketone bodies” used as fuel by the body.
 They are:

 Learn far more than you’ll ever need about ketones here:

 The brain consumes about 20% of the body’s required energy every day, despite only representing 2% of the body’s mass.

 A good bonus for weight loss, if you can get your hungry brain to burn fat for you, 24-7.